- Campus Recreation

 TSG serves the student body by advocating and representing their voice for the benefit of the university community while providing access to resources.
 All students are welcome to explore their interests through TSG and are asked to create a progressive environment by participating in university life.
 For more information, visit the TSG web site.

-Interested in learning more about Student Activities' events?
+Interested in learning more about our events?
 We've listed a few of our best programs right here!

 Service Immersion Program

 The Service Immersion Program is designed to actively engage Temple University students in meaningful experiences that foster cultural awareness and social responsibility through service, learning, and reflection.
-Service Immersion Programs include at least 6 weeks of learning sessions culminating in a 5-7 day immersive experience.
-The destination of each experience varies as does the social justice issue explored by each group.
-Program descriptions and application instructions are updated each fall and provided on our web site.
+Based in Philadelphia, Service Immersion Program experiences take place over Spring Break, and varies based upon a social justice topic explored by each group.
 Students interested in participating are encouraged to apply in the fall semester for our programs that take place in the spring semester.

 Clifton Strengths